-- Day 287: Disapearing Ties – Using daisy chain techniques allows to create ties that can be untied by simply pulling on the rope.
-These were used to easily get the rope back after an execution or to exchange prisoners without divulging the pattern.
-By walking straigth forward with someone holding the rope, the tie can progressively untie itself.
-Try out different disapearing tie design and remove the rope by pulling in different ways.
+Day 287: Disappearing Ties – The chain sinnet principle can be used to create ties that can be untied by simply pulling on the tail.
+These were used to get the rope back more easily after an execution or to exchange prisoners without divulging the pattern.
+By walking straight forward with someone holding the rope, the tie can progressively untie itself.
+Try out different disappearing tie designs and try creating your own.

 Inspirations and Resources